 The China Studies Program enables students to engage this ancient and intriguing country from the inside.
-While living in and experiencing Chinese civilization firsthand, students participate in seminar courses on the historical, cultural, religious, geographic and economic/business realities of this strategic and populous nation.
-In addition to the study of standard Chinese language, students are given opportunities such as assisting Chinese students learning English or working in an orphanage, allowing for one-on-one interaction.
+While living in and experiencing Chinese civilization firsthand, students participate in seminar courses on the historical, cultural, religious, geographic and economic/ business realities of this strategic and populous nation.
+In addition to the study of standard Chinese language, students are given opportunities such as assisting Chinese students learning English or working in an orphanage, allowing for one on one interaction.
 The program introduces students to the diversity of China, including Hong Kong, Beijing, Shanghai, Xi'an and Xiamen.
-This interdisciplinary, cross-cultural program enables students to deal with this increasingly important part of the world in an informed, Christ-centered way.
-See Dr. Heather Prior for details nature, the CMC offers two tracks: the Artist Track and the Executive Track.
-The Artist Track is tailored to students considering careers as vocalists, musicians, songwriters, recording artists, performers, producers and recording engineers.
-The Executive Track is designed for business, arts management, marketing, communications and related majors interested in possible careers as artist managers, agents, record company executives, music publishers, concert promoters and entertainment industry entrepreneurs.
-Both Artist and Executive track students receive instruction, experience and a uniquely Christian perspective on creativity and the marketplace, while working together to create and market a recording of original music.
-Both tracks include course work, labs, directed study and a practicum.
-See the Registry for details
+This interdisciplinary, cross cultural program enables students to deal with this increasingly important part of the world in an informed, Christ centered way.
+See Dr. Heather Prior for details.